 How the scholarship came about.

 Mom or Dad use to make breakfast and a little break time snack for me on school mornings.
-I would have my breakfast before we left or intransit, my snack I would have for lunch and save my lunch money (initially unknown to mommy and daddy).
+I would have my breakfast before we left or intransit.
+My snack I would have for lunch and save my lunch money (initially unknown to mommy and daddy).

-Dad and I, travelled over 40 miles daily.
+Dad and I, traveled over 40 miles daily.
 We would discuss words and their meanings among other topics.
 One day he made the mistake of discussing the word "interest".
 This peaked my interest LOL! and I turned into a little "loan shark".
 Ever since that day my loans attracted a little interest.
 Without them realizing this, my portfolio grew over the years.
 My "bank" was a Lego toy container in my room.
 One day while cleaning my room a very large sum was discovered, they were shocked at its discovery.
 When they enquired of me the source they were left amazed at my astuteness as a saver and a banker as well.
 My parents told me it was not safe having that much money just lying around the home and encouraged me to open a Junior savers' account at their credit union.
 I became a member.

-While working with Cable & Wireless Jamaica Dad use to save a little of his salary to my account towards my education.
+While working with Cable & Wireless Jamaica, Dad use to save a little of his salary to my account towards my education.
 In the first three weeks of my brief stay in third form, I saved an additional sum from my lunch money, this they put there as well.

 At my passing there was a tidy little saving stashed away in my NAJ credit union account.
 Mom and dad took the decision that they would not use the money for themselves.

 In honour of my memory they chose to use this savings to assist a GSAT (Grade Six Achievement Test) student from St. Thomas (my home parish) to attend Wolmer's Boys' School (my Alma Mater).

 In an effort to maintain full transparency, the fund is handled by the NAJ Cooperative Credit union.
 School vouchers for the selected student (after my parents see them) are presented to NAJCCU which in turn make payments, in the form of cheques to the School’s Bank and bookshop.
-This year 2014 was the first time it was done at an AGM.
+Since 2014 it the first time it was done at an AGM.
 In the prior events, there would be small presentations at the Credit union with family members of the recipient and either a pastor or representative from Wolmers High School for Boys.
 Photos by daddy's very good friend Aston Spalding.